orangopus/mixlook-legacy/README.md

 > Development of Mixlook has been paused to make way for the new 2.0 version.
-Please do not be alarmed, you can still use Mixlook Legacy at [mixlook.ml](https://mixlook.ml)
+Please do not be alarmed, you can still use Mixlook at [mixlook.ml](https://mixlook.ml) until the new version is stable enough for public testing.
+Thank you.

 > `mixlook-legacy` will no longer receive updates!
 Please go to the new [Mixlook](https://github.com/orangopus/mixlook) repo to create a PR.